Copypaster3000/Husky-Pointing-Site/README.md

 ## 🤝 Contributing
 PRs and meme submissions welcome.
-If you’ve got a Husky Pointing meme with traction, add it to the `/` folder as an image and update `index.html`.
+If you’ve got a Husky Pointing meme with traction, add it to the images/memes/ folder.

 ---